-It’s great to have flexibility and, although I do try to keep to set hours, if I want to finish early or go shopping, I can.
+It’s great to have the flexibility and, although I do try to keep to set hours, if I want to finish early or go shopping, I can.

 I also think being a VA has given me the opportunity to learn new skills such as creating my own website which is something I never dreamed I would ever do.

 What’s the hardest thing about being a VA?